The Part Nobody Saw

-That’s a very specific kind of alone.
+That’s a specific kind of alone.

-Sepsis was the scariest part.
+Sepsis was the scariest part of all of it.

 Posted in